Iván Pardo

 Iván Marcelo Pardo Córdova (born 10 November 1995) is a Chilean former footballer who last played for Trasandino as a midfielder.

 Career

 Youth career

 Pardo started his career at Primera División de Chile club O'Higgins.
 He progressed from the under categories club all the way to the senior team.

 O'Higgins

 Pardo won the Apertura 2013-14 with O'Higgins, in the 2013–14 Súper Final Apertura against Universidad Católica, being the first title for O'Higgins.

 In 2014, he won the Supercopa de Chile against Deportes Iquique, in the match that O'Higgins won at the penalty shoot-out.

 He participated with the club in the 2014 Copa Libertadores where they faced Deportivo Cali, Cerro Porteño and Lanús, being third and being eliminated in the group stage.

 International career

-He was part of the Chile national under-20 football team, who played the 2015 South American Youth Championship in Uruguay.
+Pardo represented Chile U20 at the 2014 Aspire Four Nations International Tournament in Qatar.
+The next year, he was part of the Chile squad who played the 2015 South American Youth Championship in Uruguay.